and-fm/kubeseal-action/README.md

 ## Usage

-Here is an example deploy.yaml file to generate a generic secret from some secrets.
+Here is an example deploy.yaml file to generate a sealed secret from some secrets.
-For generating a plain text insecure configmap, just pass your name value pairs into `configmap_env` instead of `secrets`

 ```yaml
 name: Create a secret